- Video length: 2:18.

 - In the Proximity toolset, click Buffer.

 The Buffer tool opens in the Geoprocessing pane.
-Like all tools, it has options or parameters that need to be set.
+Some of its parameters are blank; others have default values.
 Required parameters are marked with a red asterisk.
-Some parameters are blank; others have default values.

 - Hover over the Help button .